openhab/openhab-docs/mainui/about.md

 ![play-rule.png](images/play-rule.png)

-or using it in a blockly rule:
+or using it in a Blockly rule:

 ![webaudio-blockly.png](images/webaudio-blockly.png)